Most Frequently Asked Web API testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Returning the result status values as ‘Pass’ or ‘Fail’.

 - Result as data or any specific information.

 - An event where the call to any API function will initiate the call to another API function.

 Q #6) Enlist some best practices that are followed to make API testing successful.

-Performing tests repeatedly defines some best practices for making testing successful.
+Answer: Performing tests repeatedly define some best practices for making testing successful.

 Enlisted below are some best practices for API testing:

 - Test cases should be grouped under category with expected results that happen consistently and other typical results.